FAQ

 Will therapy for work me?

-People seek help for a wide variety of difficulties, ranging from emotional (depression, anxiety, anger, etc), mental, behavioral, relationship, or stage
+People seek help for a wide variety of difficulties, from emotional (depression, anxiety, anger, etc), mental, behavioral, relationship, or stage

 How long does therapy take to work?

 The length of treatment is dependent on how many short or long-term goals a client has.
 People may only have a vague idea of what changes or goals they want from therapy, and that is fine too.
-The therapist can help clarify or develop realistic goals for therapy and outline steps to make healthy change.
+A psychologist can help clarify or develop realistic goals for therapy and outline steps to make healthy change.
 Some people may have one concrete therapy goal, but others may have multiple or complex goals.
 All those factors contribute to an estimated length of treatment.

-Therapy is collaborative, and the best outcomes tend to occur when the client is putting in their best effort, open to feedback, and expresses a good working relationship with their therapist.
+Therapy is collaborative, and the best outcomes tend to occur when the client is putting in their best effort, open to feedback, and has a good working relationship with their therapist.
 Research shows the most reliable factor for a positive treatment outcome is the relationship between the client and therapist, not only client factors alone or therapist factors alone.
 Do your best to find a therapist whose approach you understand and a therapist who you feel understands you.

 I often compare the therapist-client relationship to a coach-athlete relationship.
 The client is ideally putting in their best effort and trying what they can, while the coach is there to provide instruction, feedback, support, insight, or even challenge the client at times.
 The client should not expect to be the expert, but therapy is also not a passive service like bringing your car to the shop and expecting a better product after paying a fee.